 One of the most important things that a parent can do for their child is to make sure that they have all their routine childhood vaccinations.
 It's the most effective way of keeping them protected against infectious diseases.

-Ideally, kids should have their jabs at the right age to protect them as early as possible and minimise the risk of infection.
+Ideally, children should have their jabs at the right age to protect them as early as possible and minimise the risk of infection.

 Want to Stop Smoking?